 How Much Does Hemingway Editor Cost?
-Free vs Paid
+Free vs. Paid

+Is Hemingway editor free?
 The online version of Hemingway Editor is completely free.
 The creators have indicated they intend to keep it this way.

 Hemingway Editor vs Hemingway App

-Now, let's see how Hemingway compares to similar writing solutions, like Grammarly and ProWritingAid.
+For our next test, let's see how Hemingway compares to similar writing solutions, like Grammarly and ProWritingAid.

-Hemingway VS Grammarly VS ProWritingAid
+Hemingway vs. Grammarly vs. ProWritingAid

-|Price||$20 Lifetime Access||$140 Per Year||$105 Lifetime Access [With Kindlepreneur Coupon]|
+|Price||$20 Lifetime Access||$140 Per Year||$168 Lifetime Access (with Kindlepreneur Coupon)|

 |Writing Analysis Capability||2nd||3rd||1st|